jstoppa/jstoppa.com/content/posts/open_banking_what_is_it_and_how_does_it_work/post.md

 Swagger specification for all APIs can be found [here](https://github.com/OpenBankingUK/read-write-api-specs).

 Once a AISP application gains access to user's data, it can retain access for a period of 90 days.
-After this period the user will need to reconnect to the bank provider a request a new consent (find more details [here](https://standards.openbanking.org.uk/customer-experience-guidelines/ais-core-journeys/refreshing-aisp-access/latest/)).
+After this period the user will need to reconnect to the bank provider to request a new consent (find more details [here](https://standards.openbanking.org.uk/customer-experience-guidelines/ais-core-journeys/refreshing-aisp-access/latest/)).
 This is very important when building applications that use Open Banking, it needs to be designed in way to make this process as easy as possible.

 It's also extremely important to understand that accessing this data is subject to General Data Protection Regulation (GDPR) compliance.